 All the comments were about how much better the flowers had bloomed, how much longer they stayed in bloom, and how orchids which had never bloomed before were now blooming.

 Moneywise, this option is the best due to the fact one bag will last you for three years.

 The resealable bag is great for not drying out the fertilizer or exposing it to air.

 Your initial investment might be a little more (a couple dollars) but the final total over three years is a lot better.

-As for the consumers, 83% gave this a five stars.
+As for the consumers, 83% gave this method five stars.

 Only 17% gave it three stars.
-And we read every single one of the reviews – they only gave it three stars because they hadn’t had time to adequately evaluate the fertilizer.
+I read every single one of the reviews – they only gave it three stars because they hadn’t had time to adequately evaluate the fertilizer.
 It sounded more like a neutral evaluation.